watusi/jquery-mobile-iscrollview/README.md

 This is also normally called for you when page orientation or page size changes.

-####undoResizeWrapper()

-Undoes the resize of the wrapper.
-Note that this can only change the wrapper size to what it was initially, prior to the very first call to `resizeWrapper()`.

 ####calculateBarsHeight()

 This will re-calculate the height of header/footer etc. bars on the page.
 Call this prior to calling `resizeWrapper()`, if you change the height of header/footer etc. after the widget has been created.

+####expandScrollerToFillWrapper()

+This will expand the size of the scroller to fill the wrapper.
+Call this after calling `resizeWrapper()`, or if you manually resize the wrapper after instantiation.

 ### iScroll Methods